-Some of these survey websites have low trust ratings in Trustpilot.com, and the others have none.
+Some of these survey websites have low trust ratings on Trustpilot.com, and others have none.
 We should always be cautious signing up to unverified survey websites as they may not even be a legit money-earning opportunity.

 The next and final step is to register your AOJ Work from Home Jobs account by entering your name and email address.
 Then will take you to the training or members area.
 Here they will show you nine video lessons voiced by Brenda.
 Here are the videos and a short description of what they are about: